Hel, a Cambodian man from a rural village, used to run with a disreputable crowd. Back then, he worked mostly in secret under the cover of night.

 HEAL participants develop awareness and receive training to serve as health advocates in their own communities.
 The HEAL program also provides needed community infrastructure, such as water filters and water wells, along with hygiene education for the whole community.

 Help change more lives like Hel’s by donating to CWEF programs here.

-This story was written by Kanhchana, Director CWEF Cambodia, with April Chiasson, Communications Manager.
+This story was written by Kanhchana, Director of CWEF Cambodia, with support from April Chiasson, Communications Manager.